-It has always been the endeavour of the Company to be at the forefront with regard toSocial and Environmental responsibility.
-As a responsible corporate citizen we aim tocontribute to social and environmental causes on a regular basis.
-For us Corporate SocialResponsibility (CSR) is an added opportunity to bring value to our stakeholders' lives andin a small possible way bring about a difference that we all want to see and be.
-We havebeen contributing to society since various years.
+It has always been the goal of the Company to stand at the forefront with regard toaccepting its social and environmental responsibility as a responsible corporate citizenfor us Corporate Social Responsibility (CSR) is an added opportunity to bring value toour stakeholders' lives and in a small possible way bring about a difference that we allwant to see.

 Directors and Key Managerial Personnel

-Your Directors further inform the members that pursuant to the provisions of Section149(7) of the Companies Act 2013 thedeclaration has been received from Independent Directors at the beginning of the financial year stating that they meet the criteria ofindependence as specified under sub-section (6) of Section 149 of the Companies Act 2013and Regulation 16(1) (b) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 as amended form time to time.
+Your Directors further inform the members that pursuant to the provisions of Section149(7) of the Companies Act 2013 a declaration has been received from the IndependentDirectors at the beginning of the financial year stating that they meet the criteria ofindependence as specified under sub-section (6) of Section 149 of the Companies Act 2013and Regulation 16(1) (b) and 25 (8) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 as amended form time to time.

 None of the Directors of the Company are disqualified as per the provisions of Section164 of the Companies Act 2013.
-Further none of Directorsof the Company are not debarred from holding the office of Director pursuant to any SEBIorder or any such authority.
-The Directors have made necessary disclosures as requiredunder various provisions of theCompanies Act 2013.
+Further none of the Directors are debarred from holdingthe office of Director pursuant to any SEBI Order or any other such authority.
+TheDirectors have made necessary disclosures as required under various provisions of theCompanies Act 2013.

 Directors' Appointment and Remuneration Policy